| 1. | ||

 Let us consider integral (30) as integral of Cauchy-type of a complex variable with a core

-depending on the parameters and applying to them Sokhotskii's formulas (
+and applying to them Sokhotskii's formulas (

 of the variable